‘Laverne & Shirley’ actor Cindy Williams dies at 75

 “We’d make up a list at the start of each season of what talents we had,” Marshall told the AP in 2002.
 “Cindy could touch her tongue to her nose and we used it in the show.
 I did tap dance.”

-Williams told the AP in 2013 that she and Marshall had “very different personalities” but tales of the two clashing during the making of the show were “a bit overblown.”
+Williams told The Associated Press in 2013 that she and Marshall had “very different personalities” but tales of the two clashing during the making of the show were “a bit overblown.”

 The series was the rare network hit about working-class characters, with its self-empowering opening song: “Give us any chance, we’ll take it, read us any rule, we’ll break it.”